 Hyphessobrycon heliacus – Kitty Tetra

-Hyphessobrycon heliacus, or Kitty Tetra, is a small, golden yellow freshwater fish from Brazil.
+Hyphessobrycon heliacus, or Kitty Tetra, is a small, golden-yellow freshwater fish from Brazil.
 Males have longer fins and brighter colors than females.
-They live in schools in vegetated, slow-flowing rivers and are peaceful omnivores, suitable for a community aquarium.
-They grow to about 3 cm in length and live about 4 years.
+They live in schools in overgrown, slow-flowing rivers and are peaceful omnivores, suitable for a community aquarium.
+They grow to about 3 cm long and live for about 4 years.

 5